-I have read many books for clinical medicine and this book is unarguably the best book of the lot.
+I have read many books on clinical medicine and this book is unarguably the best book of the lot.
 Most detailed description of signs and symptoms given in any book.
 No book matches this for signs and symptoms part.
-Highly recommended of the students has enough time to read this extremely detailed book.
+Highly recommended for the students has enough time to read this extremely detailed book.
 A book cannot get better than this.

 Practical Medicine by P.J.
 Mehta (Recommended)

 This is the book I used to read in my UG days.
 Very nice book, detailed and point-wise descriptions of topics.